Chia-Network/chialisp-web/docs/high_level_lang.md

 ---
 id: high_level_lang
-title: 4 - The High Level Language, Compiler, and Functions
+title: Language, Compiler, and Functions
 ---

 This guide assumes that you have already read the previous parts.